 Our two most important program contributors are Geoffrey Baer MD of the University of Wisconsin and Jeffrey Kutcher MD, Sports Neurologist, Director of the Sports Neurology Clinics.
 These two are coordinating collaborators in Sports Medicine to bring us the latest in research and practice updates in the fields of Orthopedics and Sports Neurology.

 Dr. Baer is board certified in orthopedic surgery and fellowship trained in sports medicine.
-He is a team physician for the University of Wisconsin Athletic Department and provides orthopedic medical coverage for Badger Football, Badger Men’s and Women’s Ice Hockey, Badger Men’s Soccer, Badger Wrestling and the Badger Spirit Squad.
+He is an Associate Professor and team physician for the University of Wisconsin Athletic Department and provides orthopedic medical coverage for Badger Football, Badger Men’s and Women’s Ice Hockey, Badger Men’s Soccer, Badger Wrestling and the Badger Spirit Squad.
 His special interests include sports medicine surgical procedures involving the knee and shoulder.

 David Bernhardt MD

 Dr. David Bernhardt specializes in primary care sports medicine.
 He is board certified in pediatrics and fellowship trained in sports medicine.
 He is a team physician for the University of Wisconsin Athletic Department.
 In this role, he provides medical coverage for Badger men’s basketball, cross country and track, as well as women’s volleyball, crew, cross country and track.
 His special interests include pediatric and adolescent athlete concerns, medical problems including concussions, along with other routine musculoskeletal injuries commonly seen in distance runners and triathletes.